 - Tier A: Top-performing partners who drive 15+ sales monthly

-Partners are only considered truly active once they’d made those 2 sales, at which point Looka switches the focus of its partner onboarding to keeping those partners engaged.
+Partners are only considered truly active once they’d made those 2 sales, at which point Looka switched the focus of its partner onboarding to keeping those partners engaged.

 Time to first sale